Welcome Danger: Racism protest in China

-Preservation status
+Preservation

 Both the silent and sound versions have been restored by the UCLA Film and Television Archive.

 This film was included in Optimum's region 2 'Harold Lloyd: The Definitive Collection' 2005 box set from the U.K., but was left out of the New Line region 1 'The Harold Lloyd Comedy Collection' 2005 box set from the U.S.

-The film's copyright was renewed, and will therefore not fall into the public domain until January 1, 2025.
+The film entered the public domain on January 1, 2025.